ziselsberger/doc_to_readme/README.md

 [doc_to_md.py](src/doc_to_md.py) loops through all Python files in the Repository and extracts the function calls + the corresponding short description from the docstrings.
 These are added to a dictionary and afterwards converted to Markdown Table.
-Finally, the section 'Function & Classes' is appended / updated in the README File.
+Finally, the section 'Functions & Classes' is appended / updated in the README File.

 **Open TODOs:**